A Eudoxian study of discriminant curves associated to normal surface singularities: Introduction

-Section \ref{sec:background} is dedicated to notations and results in intersection theory.
+Section \ref{sec:background} is dedicated to notations and results of intersection theory.
 Section \ref{sec:specmemb} presents Delgado and Maugendre's Theorem \ref{thm:DelMau} about the special members of pencils.
-In Section \ref{sec:genformCA} we prove Theorem \ref{thm:Bthm}, which generalizes L\^e's \cite[Lemma 4.4]{S 01} and Casas-Alvero's \cite[Theorem 3.1]{C 03}.
+In Section \ref{sec:genformCA} we prove Theorem \ref{thm:Bthm}.
 In Section \ref{sec:Eudoxstrat} we explain for which reason we call the strategy of this paper {\em Eudoxian}.
 In Section \ref{sec:discfam} we start applying this strategy, by comparing the discriminant divisors of the finite morphisms $(f^b, g^a)$, for $(a,b)$ varying in $(\Z_{> 0})^2$.
 Its main result is Corollary \ref{cor:equiv}, which is an essential ingredient in the proof of Proposition \ref{prop:equivdist}, characterizing the special members of the pencils associated to the finite morphisms $(f^b, g^a)$.
 In Section \ref{sec:Npolint} we explain notations and properties of objects related to Newton polygons.
 Especially important from the viewpoint of the Eudoxian strategy is Proposition \ref{prop:intbin}, which expresses the tropical function of a series and the roots of its restrictions to the compact edges of its Newton polygon in terms of intersection numbers with binomial curves depending on $(a,b) \in (\Z_{> 0})^2$.
 In Section \ref{sec:tropfunctdisc} we apply Proposition \ref{prop:intbin} to the discriminant divisor $\Delta_{\varphi}$ of the finite morphism $\varphi$, which by combination with Theorem \ref{thm:Bthm} yields in Proposition \ref{prop:tropexpr} a formula expressing the tropical function of $\Delta_{\varphi}$ in terms of Milnor numbers of the functions $f^b - \lambda g^a$.
 In Section \ref{sec:combinvjac} we combine Proposition \ref{prop:tropexpr} with Delgado and Maugendre's Theorem \ref{thm:DelMau} in order to prove Theorem \ref{thm:Cthm}.
-Finally, in Section \ref{sec:invINC} we prove Theorem \ref{thm:Athm} by combining results of Sections \ref{sec:Npolint}, \ref{sec:tropfunctdisc} and \ref{sec:combinvjac}.
+In Section \ref{sec:compdivFitt} we show that for finite morphisms of smooth varieties of the same dimension, the discriminant divisor coincides with Teissier's discriminant subspace defined using Fitting ideals (see Proposition \ref{prop:equalspaces}) and we give a detailed proof of the fact that Fitting discriminants are compatible with base changes (see Proposition \ref{prop:compatdiscrbc}).
+Finally, in Section \ref{sec:invINC} we prove Theorem \ref{thm:Athm} by combining results of Sections \ref{sec:Npolint}--\ref{sec:compdivFitt}.